The Advantages of Gantt Charts in Project Management

-To give you a clearer idea of what Gantt charts can do for your next project, we outlined 10 benefits to using Gantt charts for project management.
+To give you a clearer idea of what gantt charts can do for your next project, we outlined 10 benefits to using gantt charts in project management.

 Project managers have a basic need: complete knowledge of a project’s timeline.
-Using a Gantt chart is the best response to this need.
-Creating a Gantt chart provides total overview of the project from start to finish, the members involved in each step, and all the tasks required to complete the project.
+Using a gantt chart is the best response to this need.
+Creating a gantt chart provides a total overview of the project from start to finish, the members involved in each step, and all the tasks required to complete the project.

 Once your project’s gantt chart is complete, you now have a grip on the project.
 You can see it and visualize the steps to completion.

-Communication is critical in any project, and that’s one of the biggest advantages of Gantt charts — crystal clear communication.
+Communication is critical in project management, and that’s one of the biggest advantages of gantt charts—crystal clear project communication.

 Within a gantt chart, you can delegate tasks to different people and align team resources without overloading people in the process.
 When resources are properly managed, a project is more likely to be completed on time.

 Once you schedule your project in a gantt chart, you have the ability to check in and see how the project is progressing.
 By using a gantt chart, everyone on your project can update the percent complete of each of their tasks.
 This provides a quick view of how far behind or (in a rare case) ahead of schedule your project is.

-Once you have a plan in a Gantt chart, you can start working towards getting tasks done.
-There’s no need to stress about remembering the next steps, who is doing what, or what may have been forgotten.
-Everything is in the Gantt chart.
+Once you have a plan in a gantt chart, you can start working towards getting tasks done.
+There’s no need to stress about remembering the next steps, who's doing what, or what may have been forgotten.
+Everything is in the gantt chart.
 You can now focus your precious time, effort, and brainpower on actual work.